whataboutyou-ai/eunomia/docs/mcp_middleware/policies.md

-# Configure Policies

 Define fine-grained access control rules for your MCP server using JSON-based policies and CLI tools.

 ## Policy Management CLI

-Use the `eunomia-mcp` CLI to manage your MCP authorization policies:
+Use the `eunomia-mcp` CLI in your terminal to manage your MCP authorization policies.

-## Creating Your First Policy
+### Creating Your First Policy

-### Initialize a New Project

 ```bash
 # Create a default policy configuration file